It’s your day &

 After we talk (either in person, over the phone or Skype/Facetime/Google Hangout), I need a signed contract and a non-refundable retainer fee ($500 for elopements and $1000 for full weddings) to save the date.
 You will be automatically invoiced for the final portion of your wedding payment a month before your wedding date.
 Portrait session payments are due on the date of your shoot or at contract signing.
-All contracts are sent via Adobe Document Cloud/E-sign Services and are completed and signed online.
-Invoices for payment will be sent via Freshbooks invoicing.
+All contracts are completed and signed digitally.
+Invoices for payment will be emailed.
 Cash, checks, credit cards and Paypal accepted.

 » How many hours of coverage will we need?

 Coverage hours depend on the size and location of your wedding.
-Six hours of coverage is good for intimate weddings in one location with 80 guests or less.
-Eight hours is perfect for larger weddings (120 guests or more) or weddings with multiple locations including a separate getting ready location.
+Generally I recommend six hours of coverage for intimate weddings in one location with 80 guests or less.
+Eight hours is perfect for larger weddings (120 guests or more) or weddings with multiple locations.
 I suggest budgeting at least two hours before the ceremony to capture getting ready, do a first look and shoot posed group portraits.
 Doing posed group and couple portraits prior to the ceremony is a great way to give yourself more time to enjoy the day and mingle with your guests (because isn't that what you'd rather be doing anyways?)
 During our pre-wedding consultation, we'll go over your timeline of the day to figure out a pacing that is realistic and fun for you.
-For more help on figuring out wedding timelines, check out these articles.

 » Will we need a second shooter/photographer?